ayush4ise/budgeted-attack-defense-game/README.md

 ## Abbreviations

-The following abbreviations are used in defining some of the models and data files:
+The following abbreviations are used in defining some of the models, data files and variables:

+- T: Attacker's allocations
+- G: Defender's allocations
+- B: Attacker's budget
+- D: Defender's budget
 - lhs100: Latin Hypercube Sampling with 100 samples
 - dLoss: Defender's Loss
 - aGain: Attacker's Gain